carsten-klaffke/send-intent/README.md

 This is a small Capacitor plugin meant to be used in Ionic applications for checking if an Android "SEND"-intent was received.
 So far, it checks and returns "SEND"-intents of type "text/plain" or "image".

+Check out my app <a href="https://play.google.com/store/apps/details?id=de.mindlib">mindlib - your personal mind library</a> to see it in action.

 <b>Usage:</b>

 Register in JS